boots-edu/textbook/source/text/0-introduction/setup.md

 The first time you submit your repository, you will need to authorize Gradescope to access your git repository.

 When you click to authorize GitHub with Gradescope, the embedded page may fail to load.
 If this happens, just open
-<https://gradescope.com>, go into the course and assignment (`"Homework 0- Setup Check"`), and authorize there.
+<https://gradescope.com>, go into the course and assignment (`Homework 0- Setup Check`), and authorize there.
 The
 permissions should work fine in a separate browser tab.

 Type the name of your repository and choose it from the dropdown.
 It should start with `hw0`.